stenoe/FEDS/README.md

 Here we add info by time!
 This github repository will be a "living" document and access and exchange point.

-### First lecture
+## Lecture format

-The first lecture will be in hybrid form and takes place in 0B2 and online!
+The lectures will be in hybrid form and take place in some lecture rooms and online!

-We will tell you how the course is organised, when we will have next lectures and seminares where you can ask questions.
+The video chat room link is: [https://videosild.emu.ee/b/ste-34u-yas-qir](https://videosild.emu.ee/b/ste-34u-yas-qir)